 - Project Tomorrow (yearlong, 6th, 7th & 8th grade; sponsored by the National Science Foundation)

-- Tier III Classrooms (7th & 8th grade AIG classrooms)
+- Tier III Classrooms (6th , 7th & 8th grade one to one laptops)

 B.E.A.R.S. have P.R.I.D.E

-Our theme for the year is - B.E.A.R.S. have P.R.I.D.E.
+Our theme is - B.E.A.R.S. have P.R.I.D.E.
 B.E.A.R.S. not only represents our mascot, but will also serve as our school-wide guidelines for success.
 B.E.A.R.S. stands for Be prepared, Everyone shows respect, Attitude matters, Remember responsibilities and Safety first.
-P.R.I.D.E. will be our school-wide effort focusing on everyone's Personal Responsibility In Dynamic Education.
+P.R.I.D.E. is our school-wide effort focusing on everyone's Personal Responsibility In Dynamic Education.